Be the One (album)

-Be the One is the second studio album by Jackie Jackson, released on September 9, 1989.
+Be the One is the second studio album by Jackie Jackson, released on September 9, 1989 by Polydor Records and distributed by PolyGram.
 The musicians included Paul Jackson, Jr., Jeff Lorber, Robert Brookins and Gerald Albright.

 Critical reception

 With a 3 out of 5 star rating David Silverman of the Chicago Tribune wrote "Be the One stands on its own as a collection of rhythm and blues, soul and dance funk that is accessible, heartwarming and more than anything else, fun."